AjayKMehta/setup-machine/NeovimNotes.md

 To cancel a request: `q`.

 > [!TIP]
-> To specify a different adapter to the default one, include the adapter name within `<>`.
-For example `<','>CodeCompanion <deepseek> can you refactor this?`.
+> To specify a different adapter to the default one, include the adapter name after `adapter=`.
+For example `<','>CodeCompanion adapter=deepseek can you refactor this?`.
 This approach can also be combined with variables.

 ##### Prompts